cdl-geneseo/geneseo-dictionary/P/Pin.md

 # Pin

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pin

 Created by  Unknown User (ram19) on Nov 20, 2012

 (v.)
 To post images on Pinterest.Ex.
 I pinned a ton of different hairstyles today.(Miller, N-R, 2012)